dwyl/gitea-demo/README.md

 # _Who_? 👥

-This demo is intended for people of all Elixir/Phoenix skill levels. <br />
+The demo is made for people of all Elixir/Phoenix skill levels. <br />
 Following all the steps in this example should take around **`10 minutes`**. <br />

 If you get stuck, please _don't suffer_ in silence! <br />
+It's probably something we didn't cover well enough, it's not you! <br />
 **Get help** by opening an issue:
 [**gitea-demo/issues**](https://github.com/dwyl/gitea-demo/issues)